Guidance and support for the use of AI in health and social care and child development

 Whether the use of AI by students is appropriate for a given task will depend on the marking criteria and nature of the task.

-- Writing exam questions for exam practice
+- writing exam questions for exam practice

 It is important that any use of AI to help with initial ideas or research should be referenced.
 Students need to be made aware of this from the outset.